 Building The Psychology Of Your Characters

-Is your character over confident or narcissistic?
+Are they over confident or narcissistic?
 Are they stubborn or neurotic?
 Are they open to adventure or closed off to new experiences?
 Who are they at the core?

 If you’re not sure, you could use the Big Five Personality Traits as a loose guide to deciding their most dominant traits.
-Even if you don’t believe in the theory, it is a fun way to test your characters main personality themes.
+Even if you don’t believe in the theory, it is a fun way to test your characters’ main personality themes.
 Pretend you’re an analyst trying to match them to a profile.